nmatthew45/billboard-100-playlist/README.md

 1. clone this repository
 2. add your Client ID, Client Secret, and Redirect URI to the .env file.
 Example: CLIENT_ID=abc123
 3. open a terminal and navigate to the project folder.
 Example: cd billboard-100-playlist
+4. run: pip install requests spotipy python-dotenv
-4. run using: py main.py
+5. run program using: py main.py